mbraekman/mbraekman.github.io/_posts/2021-04-27-APIM Generate SAS-token.md

 - But wait!
     We've just generated a SAS-token, without verifying the existence of the file.
-    Let's attempt to retrieve the metadata of the file, to verify it really exists.
+    Let's attempt to retrieve the metadata of the file, to verify it exists.

     {% raw %}
     ```xml